 SP4PHC in Uganda

 The Government of Uganda has initiated key steps towards achieving universal health coverage.
 These include developing the 2016 Health Financing Strategy and planning for a national health insurance scheme.
 The current purchasing landscape is fragmented due to the myriad of purchasing schemes, from supply-side government budgetary allocations to donor-funded results-based financing programs.
 ThinkWell and learning partner Makerere University School of Public Health collaborate with the Ministry of Health and other stakeholders to support strategic purchasing reforms, drawing from the experience of results-based financing and voucher programs and leveraging public and private health providers.
-For more information, view our Uganda overview presentation, one pager, and factsheet.
+For more information, view our Uganda overview presentation and one pager.
 To see how our SP4PHC team in Uganda has helped its government respond to Covid-19, view our Covid-19 response page.